 How do I apply?

 The application process can take up to four months to complete.
-An applicant must meet (the Face–to–Face Meeting) with a designated HEMAP counseling agency within 33 days from the date of the Act 91 Notice (Act 91 Notice – Appendix A (effective 4/30/2016)) in order to begin the application process.
+An applicant must meet (the Face–to–Face Meeting) with a designated HEMAP counseling agency within 33 days from the date of the Act 91 Notice (Act 91 Notice – Appendix A (4/30/2016 through 4/2/2021)) in order to begin the application process.
 The counseling agency compiles the appropriate information, prepares the application, and forwards it to HEMAP for processing.
 This must be done within 30 days from the Face–to–Face Meeting.
 During this time while applications are processed, foreclosure actions cease, as long as the procedural time limits are met.